MBA Degree Requirements Overview

 Culminating Experience Options

-Students are strongly encouraged to keep and organize all Core Course materials including books, assignments, syllabi, study guides, and other information to use as study materials for the Comprehensive Exam.
-Prior to the semester end of each Core Course, it is also recommended that students download any additional course materials that were stored in Canvas.
-Please be prepared to secure any and all Core Course materials in preparation for study and use during the Comp Exam.
+Students are strongly encouraged to keep and organize all core course materials, including books, assignments, syllabi, study guides, and other information, as study materials for the comprehensive exam.
+The MBA faculty recommends that students download any course materials stored in Canvas before the course concludes, as these materials will be valuable for studying for the exam and for use during the exam.

 (ACC 5960, CIS 5960, FIN 5960, MKT 5960, MGT 5960, OM 5960)

-If the project extends beyond the semester in which it is initially registered, you must register for the course BUS 7005 – Continuing Thesis or Project (zero units) using the Special Registration Form and pay the applicable fees.
+Students are expected to complete their project within one semester or term.
+If additional time is needed, students must register for BUS 7005 - Continuing Thesis or Project (zero units) using a Special Registration Form and pay the associated fees.